top of page

 When entering the promotion stage, it is necessary to develop mechanisms for brand disclosure, both online and offline.
 The message needs to reach the right people, as it is the best way to make the brand known and for the products to be considered for future use.

-In our current climate, it is not enough to emphasize the differentials of a product, and it is necessary to show the consumer the purpose of the brand.
+In our current climate, it is not enough to emphasize the differentials of a product; it is necessary to show the consumer the purpose of the brand.
 Having a purpose aligned with the target audience, which reflects your values and beliefs, health and well-being, environmental sustainability, and family connections, has a significant weight in the purchase decision.
-However, innovative and necessary a particular product may be, there is no more space for those who, for example, offer degrading working conditions for their employees.
+However innovative and necessary a particular product may be, there is no more space for those who, for example, offer degrading working conditions for their employees.

 To find the purpose of a brand and make it active in daily life, it is important to start by answering those more meaningful questions: